 If your sprain doesn’t heal, or your ankle remains unstable, the team might recommend surgery.
 During surgery, your provider uses special tools to repair or reconstruct the ligaments around your ankle joint.

-To receive treatment for a sprained ankle, make an appointment at Greenwood Foot Clinic by calling the nearest office or booking online today.
+To receive treatment for a sprained ankle, make an appointment by calling Greenwood Foot Clinic or requesting an appointment online today.